jpdominguez/Breslow_Melanoma_DeepLearning/README.md

 Data are available on request from the corresponding author.
 Images from Virgen del Rocío University Hospital (VRUH) Dataset are available upon request at <a href=https://institucional.us.es/breslowdataset>https://institucional.us.es/breslowdataset</a>.

+<h2>Code</h2>

+### 1. Supervised learning

+The folder (src/full_supervision) includes scripts to train and test CNNs in a supervised manner.
+In particular, the main scripts are:

+- src/full_supervision/train/train_supervised.py
+  * -n (--N_EXP): experiment number (used as an identifier: in case multiple versions of the same model are trained, different folders will be created identified with N_EXP).
+  * -b (--BATCH_SIZE): batch size to use.
+  * -e (--EPOCHS): number of epochs used to train the model.
+  * -m (--MODEL): CNN model to use.
+4 options are available: densenet121, resnet50, vgg16 and inceptionv3.
+  * -l (--LEARNING_RATE): learning rate to use.
+  * -c (--NUM_CLASSES): number of diferent labels.
+  * -t (--TASK): task to perform.
+The options avaiable are: Breslow (Breslow < 0.8 mm vs Breslow >= 0.8  mm), InSitu (Miv vs Mis), or Multiclass (Mis vs Miv with BT < 0.8 mm vs Miv with BT >= 0.8 mm).

+- src/full_supervision/test/test_supervised.py
+  * -n (--N_EXP): experiment number (used as an identifier: in case multiple versions of the same model are trained, different folders will be created identified with N_EXP).
+  * -b (--BATCH_SIZE): batch size to use.
+  * -m (--MODEL): CNN model to use.
+4 options are available: densenet121, resnet50, vgg16 and inceptionv3.
+  * -c (--NUM_CLASSES): number of diferent labels.
+  * -t (--TASK): task to perform.
+The options avaiable are: Breslow (Breslow < 0.8 mm vs Breslow >= 0.8  mm), InSitu (Miv vs Mis), or Multiclass (Mis vs Miv with BT < 0.8 mm vs Miv with BT >= 0.8 mm).
+  * -d (--DATASET): dataset to evaluate.
+The options available are: all (combined results for the whole test set), rocio (Breslow VRUH ddataset), Polesie (Polesie et al.), Argenciano (Kawahara et al.), ISIC (ISIC challenge dataset).

+- src/full_supervision/test/test_external_data.py
+  * -n (--N_EXP): experiment number (used as an identifier: in case multiple versions of the same model are trained, different folders will be created identified with N_EXP).
+  * -b (--BATCH_SIZE): batch size to use.
+  * -m (--MODEL): CNN model to use.
+4 options are available: densenet121, resnet50, vgg16 and inceptionv3.
+  * -c (--NUM_CLASSES): number of diferent labels.
+  * -t (--TASK): task to perform.
+The options avaiable are: Breslow (Breslow < 0.8 mm vs Breslow >= 0.8  mm), InSitu (Miv vs Mis), or Multiclass (Mis vs Miv with BT < 0.8 mm vs Miv with BT >= 0.8 mm).

 <h2>Acknowledgements</h2>